PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 07:32:06
+Last updated: 2024-04-05 07:32:39
-Random Quote: Euron's gifts are poisoned.  -  Victarion Greyjoy
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby